PayalJadhav013/DevOps-Journey/README.md

 cat
 head
 tail
+grep
+less
+more
+sed
+history
 whoami
-history
 clear
 vim
 ```

 ### Hands-on Completed

-- Explored the Linux file system
+- Navigated the Linux file system
-- Navigated directories using Linux commands
-- Created, copied, moved, and deleted files/directories
-- Viewed file contents using Linux utilities
+- Performed file and directory operations
-- Practiced editing files using the Vim editor
+- Edited files using Vim
-- Learned different Linux file types and their purposes
+- Worked with different Linux file types
+- Searched file contents using `grep`
+- Viewed large files using `less` and `more`
+- Monitored log files using `tail -f`
+- Performed search and replace operations using `sed`

 ---